Generic Name: rifapentine (RIF-a-PEN-teen)

 - Rifapentine may interfere with certain lab tests.
 Be sure your doctor and lab personnel know you are taking rifapentine.

-- Lab tests, including liver function, complete blood cell counts, platelet counts, and bilirubin levels, may be performed while you use rifapentine.
+- Lab tests may be performed while you use rifapentine.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 Possible side effects of rifapentine: